 How to get cheaper car insurance if you are under-25

-If you are a young driver then you will expect to pay high insurance premiums.
-However, there are things that you can do to lower the cost of your car insurance.
+There are things that you can do to lower the cost of your cover by making yourself more attractive to insurance providers.
 Below we have outlined a number of ways that will help you to make your car insurance cheaper.

 Ways to save on car insurance for under-25s:

 - Car choice – make sure you choose a car that is in a lower insurance group band to avoid paying a high premium.